Drug prohibition: Indonesia

 Indonesia carries a maximum penalty of death for drug dealing, and a maximum of 15 years prison for drug use.
 In 2004, Australian citizen Schapelle Corby was convicted of smuggling 4.4 kilograms of cannabis into Bali, a crime that carried a maximum penalty of death.
 Her trial reached the verdict of guilty with a punishment of 20 years imprisonment.
 Corby claimed to be an unwitting drug mule.
 Australian citizens known as the "Bali Nine" were caught smuggling heroin.
 Two of the nine, Andrew Chan and Myuran Sukumaran, were executed April 29, 2015 along with six other foreign nationals.
 In August 2005, Australian model Michelle Leslie was arrested with two ecstasy pills.
 She pleaded guilty to possession and in November 2005 was sentenced to 3 months imprisonment, which she was deemed to have already served, and was released from prison immediately upon her admission of guilt on the charge of possession.

 At the 1961 Single Convention on Narcotic Drugs, Indonesia, along with India, Turkey, Pakistan and some South American countries opposed the criminalisation of drugs.

 Republic of China (Taiwan)

 Taiwan carries a maximum penalty of death for drug trafficking, while smoking tobacco and wine are classified as legal entertainment drug.
 The Department of Health is in charge of drug prohibition.

-Methods of law enforcement

-Because the possession of drugs is called a "victimless crime" by some analysts, as it can be committed in privacy, the enforcement of prohibitionist laws requires methods of law enforcement to inspect private property.
-In societies with strong property laws or individual rights, this may present a risk for conflicts or violations of rights.
-Disrupting the market relies on eradication, interdiction and domestic law enforcement efforts.
-Through cooperation with governments such as those of Colombia, Mexico and Afghanistan, coca (the plant source for cocaine) and poppy (the plant source for opium and heroin) are eradicated by the United States and other allies such as the United Kingdom, so that the crops cannot be processed into narcotics.
-Eradication can be accomplished by aerial spraying or manual eradication.
-However, the eradication is only temporary as the harvest fields can usually be replanted after a certain amount of time.